beachfront/beachfront-io-javascript-SDK/README.md

 To start preroll from code you can call preroll4.PrerollStart() method.

-Step 5:
+4. Add any event handlers you require:

-Add any event handlers you require:
+##Available Events

 AdPreRollInitialized  - ad unit is ready to use (all even't applied and ready)